-The Job of a Certified Nursing Assistant
+The Duties of a Nursing Assistant

-- Providing basic care to patients
+- Providing basic services to patients

 - Reading patient's vital signs

 - Maintaining a record of patient's health status